Craigie Waggonway: The waggonway and pits today

 Described as a 'Tram Road' on the OS maps the line was mostly on the level and no earthworks of any significance were required.
 Nothing survives at many of the various pits and associated spoil heaps, however a bridge crossed the Glasgow and South Western Railway line into Ayr close to the waggonway termination at Content Street and the remnants of this can be discerned.

 Micro-history

-Other contemporary waggonways existed locally such as the Auchincruive Waggonway and the nearby Holmiston Waggonway with sections of trackbed traceable on the south side of the River Ayr near the Holmiston lime kiln above Wallace's Heel Well.
+Other contemporary waggonways existed locally such as the Auchincruive Waggonway and the nearby Holmiston Waggonway with sections of trackbed traceable on the south side of the River Ayr near the Holmston lime kiln above Wallace's Heel Well.
 A very short waggonway appears to have existed at Wallacetown as far back as 1775.

 A short tramway existed at the nearby Ayr Sawmills that lay next to the River Ayr.

 The poet Robert Burns would have been familiar with the waggonways in Ayr however he never commented on them.